• Skip to main content

 Guano Point

 When you’re done at Eagle Point, you’ll hop on the shuttle to Guano Point.
-There, you’ll experience the most spectacular Grand Canyon West Rim views of the entire tour!
+There, you’ll experience the most spectacular rim views of the entire tour!
 And you’ll get to see the Colorado River too.

 The first time I went, I thought this view was the only thing to see at Guano Point, so I didn’t explore the area.
 But there’s also a trail that takes you to a historical monument.
 And trust me – you don’t want to miss this short hike!